 - Unlawful act manslaughter – an intentional unlawful act which must be objectively dangerous and lead to death

 - Gross negligence manslaughter – a duty of care towards the victim is breached as a result of gross negligence by the defendant, leading to the death of the victim

 - Subjectively reckless manslaughter – a subjectively reckless act which leads to death

 - Corporate manslaughter – a gross breach of the duty of care by a company or organisation that leads to a death

-What is the maximum sentence for manslaughter?
+What is the average sentence for manslaughter in the UK?